 The RS232 Bricklet is discontinued.
+We are selling our remaining stock.
 The RS232 Bricklet 2.0 is the recommended replacement.

 |Current Consumption||25mW (5mA at 5V, idle)|